edsu/skos_wikidata/README.md

     % ./skos_wikidata.py --skosxl example/uat.rdf

-Because it load the entire concept scheme into memory and writes it back to disk after every mapping assertion it may not be practical for super large SKOS concept schemes.
-But for thousands of concepts it's not so bad.
+Because it loads the graph for the entire concept scheme into memory and writes it back to disk after every mapping assertion this may not be practical for super large SKOS concept schemes.
+But for thousands and tens of thousands of concepts it's not so bad.
 YMMV.
 Optimizations could be made (not saving all the time, etc) so give it a try and let me know!